achiverram28/Lets-Containerise/source/README.md

 - Must have installed kubectl cli on their system .
 Otherwise you can visit the [link](https://kubernetes.io/docs/tasks/tools/) and do the needful.
 - Enable Kubernetes in you Docker Desktop
 ![F3A72418-C240-401D-947C-93725452F762_1_105_c](https://user-images.githubusercontent.com/97288756/209341902-5140e39f-892f-4ab2-9699-3a6d1a18982d.jpeg)
+- If you want to use the nginx image built using terraform then you must have installed Terraform in your system.
+Otherwise you can visit the [link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and do the needful.

 ## Installation